DaLawnChair/Pizza-Delivery-Parapalegic/README.md

 ## License

-MIT.
+Apache License Version 2.0.
 Refer to License.txt for more information.